 These principles are based on research by international and regional organisations, academic institutions, civil society organisations, and experts in the areas of freedom of speech and human rights.
 They are shaped by practical experience in all regions and guided by an evidence-based analytical approach.
-The aim is to contribute to the establishment of sound legal frameworks that ensure information of public interest reaches the public domain and provide for the protection of those revealing such information.
+The aim is to achieve the best possible outcome to ensure the protection of whistleblowers for the ultimate goal of ensuring that information of public interest reaches in the public domain.